Professor Penelope Schofield

 Biography

-Professor Penelope Schofield is the Professor of Health Psychology in the Department of Psychology, Program Lead: Personalised Health Care in the Iverson Health Innovation Research Institute at Swinburne and Head of Behavioural Science at Peter MacCallum Cancer Centre, where she was formerly the Director and maintains a large and active research team.
-As part of her roles with both organisations, she is the Partnership Lead, for the Digital Health Collaborative Research Centre
+Professor Penelope Schofield is the Professor of Health Psychology in the Department of Psychology, Program Lead: Personalised Health Care in the Iverson Health Innovation Research Institute at Swinburne and Professor of Digital Cancer Care Innovation at Peter MacCallum Cancer Centre, where she maintains a large and active research team.
+As part of her roles with both organisations, she is the Partnership Lead, for the Digital Health Collaborative Research Centre.
+She is currently the international co-chair of the Digital Health Study Group for the Multinational Association for Supportive Care in Cancer.

-A behavioural scientist with over 30 years’ experience conducting research in the field of psycho-oncology, Professor Schofield has held numerous leadership roles which have informed research strategy, policy and service delivery to promote cancer control in Australia and internationally.
+A behavioural scientist with over 30 years’ experience conducting research in the field of oncology and other chronic diseases, Professor Schofield has held numerous leadership roles which have informed research strategy, policy and service delivery to promote cancer control in Australia and internationally.
 Prof Schofield’s research program has a key focus on digital health and adopts a comprehensive approach to develop and deliver effective and sustainable interventions that promote self-care, improve emotional and physical outcomes for patients and carers and alleviate burden on the health system.
-She has extensive experience in behavioural, psycho-social, quality of life and supportive care research in cancer and other chronic illnesses, particularly randomised controlled trials.
-Her current research focus is to assess and improve survival, quality of life and other patient reported outcomes of patients with chronic illness via the development and testing of evidence-based digital health interventions that can be readily integrated into clinical practice.
-All interventions are developed to be clinically feasible, sustainable and effective.
+Her current research focus is to assess and improve survival, quality of life and other patient reported outcomes of people with chronic illness via the development and testing of evidence-based digital health interventions that can be readily integrated into clinical practice.
+All interventions are developed to be clinically feasible, sustainable, and effective.
+A particular interest is improving the experiences and outcomes of patients with cancer of unknown primary.
+She is co-Principal Investigator for a program of research, Solving Unknown Primary Cancers (SUPER) which has attracted over 11 million in competitive funding.

-Professor Schofield has been Chief Investigator for 67 peer-reviewed grants worth over $31.5 million including Principal Investigator for two NHMRC Fellowships, six NHMRC project grants, and three Cancer Australia project grants.
-She has published 168 peer-reviewed publications, the majority she was first/last author.
-Her research output exhibits a strong upward trajectory, with 18 peer reviewed papers published 2019 alone.
+Professor Schofield has been Chief Investigator for 72 peer-reviewed grants worth over $41.5 million including Chief Investigator for 2 NHMRC Fellowships, 12 NHMRC project grants, 5 MRFF grants and 10 Cancer Australia project grants.
+With an h-index of 54, she has published over 200 peer-reviewed publications, the majority she was first/last author.
+Her research output exhibits a strong upward trajectory, with 15 peer reviewed papers published 2022 alone.
+She has been invited to present at 22 international and 23 national conferences (the majority fully funded), to chair sessions at 10 conferences (5 international), and to convene 5 international workshops.
 In recognition of her research achievements, Professor Schofield was awarded the National Health and Medical Research Council Achievement Award in 2010.

 PhD candidate and honours supervision